-4.2 Objective One: Availability and Utilization of Radio Programs
+4.2 Availability and Utilization of Radio Programs

 4.2.1 Availability of Programs

 The availability of radio programs addressing drug abuse prevention in the Wa Metropolis is significant.
-Local stations such as Radio Waa (92.1 FM), Upper West FM (90.5 FM), and Home Radio (99.7 FM) consistently broadcast content aimed at raising awareness and promoting behavioral change.
-One presenter noted, “We realized that many young people were struggling silently with addiction, so we decided to use talk shows and jingles to reach both urban and rural listeners.”
+The study found that Local stations such as Radio Waa (92.1 FM), Upper West FM (90.5 FM), and Home Radio (99.7 FM) consistently broadcast content aimed at raising awareness and promoting behavioral change.
+One presenter noted:

+“We realized that many young people were struggling silently with addiction, so we decided to use talk shows and jingles to reach both urban and rural listeners.”
 Programs such as Yelkabaahi, Guobu Vuo, Ayiriyele, Women in Perspective, and various health discussion segments provide interactive platforms where listeners can call, message, or debate live.
 Presenters emphasized using local languages and culturally familiar stories, explaining, “Integrating proverbs and local examples helps our community understand the dangers of drugs more personally.”
 Listeners frequently call in, creating dialogue that reinforces learning and encourages reflection.
 This accessibility aligns with uses and gratifications theory, showing that audiences actively seek information that satisfies social, informational, and emotional needs.

 Radio presenters shared experiences in designing programs to maximize engagement and impact.
 Shows are scheduled during peak listening hours, and health professionals, social workers, and recovering addicts are invited to contribute.
 One presenter stated, “When someone calls to say a program helped their child stop using tramadol, it reminds us why we do this work.”
 Presenters also highlighted frustrations when sponsorship is inconsistent, saying, “Sometimes, we have to reduce airtime or postpone a show because we cannot fund it.”
 Despite these challenges, presenters emphasized the ability of radio to reach individuals who might not attend workshops or formal sessions.
 Phone-ins, WhatsApp messages, and social media feedback serve as tools to measure engagement and refine content.
 Their lived experiences confirm that radio effectively bridges knowledge gaps and motivates behavior change in the community.